-Select a Metric, choose competitors, determine a time frame, and go.
+Select multiple Metrics, assign points, choose competitors, determine a time frame, and go.
 Simple and great for driving specific behavior.

-2. Click the green + Create Challenge button in the top-right.
+2. Click the Create button on the Challenge tile.

-Name: We recommend a name which explicitly includes Metric and time frame.
+Competition Name: We recommend a name which explicitly includes Metrics and time frame.

 Challenges can either take place once, or on a recurring basis.
 In this article, we'll discuss One-Off Challenges.